 While there are hundreds of different marketing strategies, only one can bring in consistent sales from day one: social media advertising.

-Social media advertising describes the ads served to users on social media platforms.
-Because social networks utilize user information, they serve highly relevant advertisements (based on specific interests, behavioral interactions and other custom targeting).
+Social media advertising, or social media targeting, are advertisements served to users on social media platforms.
+Social networks utilize user information to serve highly relevant advertisements based on interactions within a specific platform.
 In many instances, when target market aligns with the user demographics of a social platform, social advertising can provide huge increases in conversions and sales with lower cost of acquisition.

 Why is social media advertising your best advertising bet for quick ROI?
 Because…